scalawithcats/scala-with-cats/src/pages/applicatives/validated.md

 ### Exercise: Form Validation

-We want to validate an HTML registration form.
+Let's get used to `Validated` by implementing a simple HTML registration form.
 We receive request data from the client in a `Map[String, String]` and we want to parse it to create a `User` object: